geryb-bg/gery-web/blog/WebUSB/Example/article.md

 - An _input_ of type _color_ with ID `colourPicker`.
 - Two _spans_ with IDs `deviceHeartbeat` and `deviceButtonPressed`.

-The first thing we need to do in our JavaScript code is declare all of these elements:
+The first thing we will do in our JavaScript code is declare all of these elements:

 ```js
 const connectButton = document.getElementById('connectButton');